bbtc33/fsharer/README.md

 ## Deployment

-Once you have configured everything properly, run `docker compose up -d` to start fsharer
+Once you have configured everything properly, run `docker compose up -d` to start fsharer.
+You will need to provide your own reverse proxy (nginx, traefik, etc.)

 ## Acknowledgements